 One big reason is the landfill gas-to-energy project.
 It generates a steady 1,939 kilowatts of electricity, enough to power more than 1,400 homes each day.

-Landfill gas, a by-product of waste decomposition, consists primarily of methane (the main component of natural gas) and carbon dioxide, plus small but malodorous amounts of other gases.
+Landfill gas, a by-product of waste decomposition, consists primarily of methane and carbon dioxide, plus small but malodorous amounts of other gases.
 A network of wells and pipes collects the gas in the landfill, and a private contractor vacuums it out and processes it.

 The contractor uses the gas to power twin 2,200-horsepower generators.
 It sells the electricity to a local utility and pays the refuse authority a royalty for the fuel.
 "What was originally a landfill hazard and a smelly problem," says the authority's website, "is now a benefit to our integrated solid waste management system."